K4 Curriculum

 • Creates neuroplasticity of the mind (builds brain formation and organization)

-The K4 teachers at Geneva create classrooms full of fun and engaging sensory opportunities for each child to experiment with, such as sensory tables filled with different types of dough, harvest corn, colored rice, or glittery slime.
+The K4 teachers at Geneva create classrooms full of fun and engaging sensory opportunities for each child to experiment with, such as sensory tables filled with different types of dough, harvest corn, or colored rice.
 Children love this hands-on experience, which changes with each new theme in the classroom.
 The classrooms ignite a passion to love learning with activities that spark the imagination of children to see things, touch them, and handle them throughout their lives.

 Directed Drawing and Tracing